Housing

 More on Housing

 (Washington, DC)--Congressman Al Green’s (TX-09) “Veterans, Women, Families with Children, and Persons with Disabilities Housing Fairness Act of 2010” (H.R.
 476) was unanimously voted out of the Subcommittee on Housing and Community Opportunity and forwarded to the Committee on Financial Services with a favorable recommendation.
+Upon favorable vote by the full committee, it will go to the Floor to be voted on by the House of Representatives.

 (Washington, DC)--Today, the Committee on Financial Services, Subcommittee on Housing and Community Opportunity, held a hearing on the Housing Fairness Act of 2009 (H.R.
 476), which Congressman Al Green (TX-09) introduced in the House of Representatives in January of 2009.